-“It’s important to understand that you can obtain purpose from any role as long as you can see the value of your actions and the progress you are making,” said Salter.
+“It’s important to understand that you can obtain purpose from any role as long as you can see the value of your actions and the progress you are making,” Salter told HRD.

 "A sense of purpose is not reserved only for those who have found their calling.
 It can be derived from any task if the person doing the task receives appropriate feedback”

 Salter says people can lose sight of the value of their actions making it all the more important to include feedback into people’s various experiences at work.

 “Whilst the value of some things employees do can’t be measured.
 The value of most things employees do can be recognised.”

 “Recognition can be an effective way to create a sense of purpose by providing employees with specific, timely and frequent feedback.”

 Five tips on creating a ‘great place to work’

 Could the key to truly engaging employees be in rewarding them for understanding the "why" of work?
 One industry leader believes so.